geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab4_Ex2_Implement_Identity_Synch.md

 3. In **Server Manager**, select **Tools** at the top right side of the screen, and then in the drop-down menu select **Active Directory Users and Computers.**

 4. You will begin by adding members to one of the built-in security groups.
 In the **Active Directory Users and Computers** console tree, under **Adatum.com**, select the **Builtin** folder.
-This will display all the builtin security group folders that were automatically created at the time the **Adatum.com** domain was created.
+This will display all the built-in security group folders that were automatically created at the time the **Adatum.com** domain was created.

 5. In the detail pane on the right, double-click the **Print Operators** security group.